top of page

 Can a Colorado birth certificate be apostilled

 Yes.
-Colorado birth certificates can be apostilled if they are certified copies issued by the Colorado Department of Public Health and Environment or an authorized registrar.
+Colorado birth certificates can be apostilled if they are certified by Colorado Vital Records.
 We verify your copy before you mail it to avoid delays.

 Can notarized documents be apostilled in Colorado

 Yes.
-Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are notarized by a Colorado-commissioned notary public.
+Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are properly notarized by a Colorado notary public and meet the Secretary of State’s requirements.
 We review notarizations to ensure they meet state requirements.

 Where are apostilles issued in Colorado